Drugged Out Daily Grind

 drugged out coworkers

 At many workplaces, collaboration is the name of the game.
-Among our respondents, about 58 percent say they’ve used drugs with someone else at their workplace.
-32 percent choose to get high with co-workers, around 5 percent with a subordinate, and nearly 4 percent with a superior.
-And nearly 17 percent of these social butterflies have taken drugs with all three.
+Among our respondents, about 58% say they’ve used drugs with someone else at their workplace.
+In addition, 32% choose to get high with co-workers, around 5% with a subordinate, and nearly 4% with a superior.
+Nearly 17% have taken drugs with all three.

 Beyond just sharing drugs, some people buy and sell illicit substances at work.
 Coworkers at the same level are the most common when it comes to both buying and selling.
 However, a surprisingly high percentage of respondents report they’ve sold drugs to coworkers, subordinates, and superiors.

-While bosses are generally the least likely to be involved in transactions, still 9 percent of respondents say they’ve sold drugs to superiors and 12 percent say they’ve bought drugs from them.
-HR would not be pleased.
+While bosses are generally the least likely to be involved in transactions, still 9% of respondents say they’ve sold drugs to superiors, and 12% say they’ve bought drugs from them.

 Making It Through the Workday

 As our survey reveals, a surprising number of Americans across a variety of industries are regularly taking drugs at work.
-A number of factors come into play, from the stresses of the job to the availability of the substances, however one thing is certain: Taking drugs on the job is never a good idea.
+Many factors come into play, from the stresses of the job to the availability of the substances; however, one thing is certain: Taking drugs on the job is never a good idea.
 If you or someone you care about is struggling with addiction, there is help available.

 Methodology